shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/admin.md

 You can also use this command if your DB gets corrupted and you want to restart it from scratch.

 #### Database
-Stellar-core stores the state of the ledger in a SQL database.
+HcNet-core stores the state of the ledger in a SQL database.

 This DB should either be a SQLite database or, for larger production instances, a separate PostgreSQL server.